groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/csvdataloadoptions/_index.md

 public class CsvDataLoadOptions
 ```

 Represents options for parsing CSV data.
-An instance of this class can be passed into constructors of com.groupdocs.assembly.CsvDataSource.
+An instance of this class can be passed into constructors of [CsvDataSource](../../com.groupdocs.assembly/csvdatasource).
 ## Constructors

 | Constructor | Description |